onefiver/RoClass/docs/class.md

 # Class
-**Class** is the core module of RoClass responsible for creating and managing classes in Roblox (Luau).
+**Class** is the core module of RoClass responsible for creating and managing classes in Roblox.
 It provides a builder pattern to define constructors, methods, properties, static members, and inheritance.

 ---